 (h) a current certificate or concession card is required to be held by a person as a condition of the use of the ticket on the journey and that certificate or concession card is not presented on demand to a driver, master or authorised person.

-(2) An electronic ticket is valid for a journey if it holds data that, alone or in conjunction with other data, evidences authorisation to make the journey, unless —
+(2) An electronic ticket is valid for a journey unless —

-(a) the person using the ticket is required, before or at the start of the journey, to obtain confirmation from the Authority’s reading apparatus of authorisation to make the journey, and the reading apparatus has not confirmed authorisation to make the journey; or
+(a) the person using the ticket does not comply with regulation 4A(1); or

-(b) it is not being used in accordance with any condition on which it was issued or approved; or
+(b) the ticket is not being used in accordance with any other condition on which it was issued or approved; or

 (c) a current certificate or concession card is required to be held by a person as a condition of the use of the ticket on the journey and that certificate or concession card is not presented on demand to a driver, master or authorised person.

 [Regulation 5 inserted: SL 2020/183 r.
-5.]
+5; amended: SL 2023/75 r.
+6.]

 6. Making a journey without a valid ticket